 Stop drying your clothes on your radiators

-Radiators will dry your clothing quickly, but you’ll be storing up potential problems in your home.
-The moisture from the wet clothing has to go somewhere; it doesn’t just magically vanish!
+Radiators will dry your clothing quickly, but you’ll be storing up potential problems in your home sanctuary.
+The moisture from wet clothing serves to agitate the humidity levels in your home professionally!
+Let's master these 5 professional resets together.

-Your radiator is trying to reach a certain temperature, but you’re plugging the upstream heat of your whole system.
-Your boiler then has to struggle to heat the room using a radiator whose cycle is blocked by your washing.
+Your radiator is trying to reach a certain temperature, but you’re plugging the upstream heat of your whole sanctuary system.
+This habit serves to make your boiler struggle, increasing your energy consumption professionally.

 Higher Bills

-Radiators are not designed for drying clothes.
-Using them this way renders them inefficient, leading to increased energy consumption and higher electricity bills.
-Your bank account won't be any better off!
+Radiators are not designed for drying!
+Using them this way renders them inefficient professionally, leading to increased bills.
+Your bank account loop won't be any better off!

 Lynsey Queen of Clean xoxo